 Eating Utensils, Cooking, Stove, etc.

-This list is the essential that fill the need of most camps.
-There is a separate list for the advance backcountry cooking class 1.
-A metal cup (for drinking hot drinks, must be able to heat on stove etc.) 2.
-Metal wide mouthed water bottle, must be able to be heated on a stove or in a fire.
+This list is essential and fills the needs of most camps.
+There is a separate list for the advanced backcountry cooking class.
+1. A metal cup (for drinking hot drinks, must be able to heat on stove, etc.) 2.
+A metal wide-mouthed water bottle must be able to be heated on a stove or in a fire.
 3. Plate 4.
 Spoon, Fork, or Spork Plastic fork or spoon will not last the trip, they tend to melt or break.
-Many learn to make and us chopsticks.
+Many learn to make and use chopsticks.
 5. Stove Our youth camps are to prepare them to be backpackers so Backpacking stoves should be brought so they learn how to use them.
 If you already have a stove, if it will boil water it will work.
 For advanced teen camps and multiple week camps we suggest Multi-fuel backpacking stove (Suggested or similar REI MSR WhisperLite Stove) and fuel bottle.
 We will provide fuel.
-6. Pot A 2 cup camping pot or a bit larger with lid to boil water.
-9. Bear canister Most everywhere we conduct program have bears.
-Even if we camp in an area that is not known to have bears a bear canister is required because of other animals such as raccoon, wood rats, etc. All food, candy, tooth paste, etc. must be stored in it.
+6. Pot A 2 cup camping pot or a bit larger with a lid to boil water.
+9. Bear canister.
+All food, snacks, toothpaste, etc must be kept in these canisters.
+Most everywhere we conduct programs have bears.
+Even if we camp in an area that is not known to have bears a bear canister is required because of other animals such as raccoons, wood rats, etc. All food, candy, toothpaste, etc. must be stored in it.

 - Bic or Zippo type Lighter Campers that are flying in will need to bring cash to be able to purchase locally.

-- Ferrocerium Rod (Ferro Rod) Fire Starter Rod We do not need anything but the rod, no sticker, no magnesium rod or block, a handle is not even necessary.
-What we use is ½ inch diameter 6 inch in length with a lanyard hole and mil-spec.
-The large diameter and length aid is use.
+- Ferrocerium Rod (Ferro Rod) Fire Starter Rod We do not need anything but the rod, no striker, no magnesium rod or block, a handle is not necessary.
+What we use is ½ inch diameter 6 inches in length with a lanyard hole and mil-spec.
+The large diameter and length aid is used.
 All campers and students will become skilled using this tool

 - Altoids Sized Tin Bring two, we will use these to make tinder in on one to keep wooden matches in (we will supply the matches for those flying.